qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 |qg| provides default keyboard shortcuts for many features.
 You can find them in
 section :ref:`label_menubar`.
-Additionally, the menu option :menuselection:`Settings --> Configure Shortcuts..` allows you to change the default keyboard shortcuts and to add new keyboard shortcuts to |qg| features.
+Additionally, the menu option :menuselection:`Settings --> Configure Shortcuts...` allows you to change the default keyboard shortcuts and add new keyboard shortcuts to |qg| features.

 .. _figure_shortcuts: